Hours of Operation

 Saturday & Sunday :: 2-6 PM

-Special tours May-October by Appointment
+Special Group Tours May-October by Appointment

 The Lassen Resort was well known in the region for its hotel, restaurant built out over the lake, and its dance pavilion featuring live band performances.
 The Lassen family used the unique building as a hotel until shortly after World War II.
 The historic building was later sold to the Lake Region Christian Assembly and used as a church camp.
 The 20-acre property, including the hotel, was purchased by the Town of Cedar Lake from the Assembly for use as the Town Complex.
 When it became evident town officials were considering tearing down the decaying hotel, the Cedar Lake Historical Association, Inc. was formed and rallied to save the structure.
 In 1981 it was placed on the National Register of Historic Places.
 The Association now operates the old Lassen Hotel as a Museum.